 A12.
 Yes, we accept requests for up to 3 years of funding when salaries or running costs are required.
 However, we will ask you to not to apply to JMF for another grant for 12 months after the 3 years of funding have come to an end.
 For example if you had grants paid in Sep 2014, Sep 2015 and Sep 2016, you wil not be able to apply again until Sep 2018.

 A13.
 No, we do not require groups to be registered charities.
+However, Trustees prefer for the organisations to be a registered charity where possible, for reasons of accountability, transparency and legal restrictions.
 If your group is not a registered charity, you may apply for funding as long as the work you do is charitable in law.
-The group must produce annual accounts (if over one year old), have a written set of rules and a bank account in the name of the groups which requires at least two signatories.
+All organisations must produce annual accounts (if over one year old), have a written set of rules and a bank account in the name of the group which requires at least two signatories.
 Please make sure that your project falls within the criteria.

 A14.
 Very possibly, but we still won't fund you, if you're a national organisation or have a very large income as we prefer to fund small, local groups.